Jackson City Hall

 Designed in the Art Deco Style popular at the time, this fourteen story building was originally constructed as a bank building in 1927.
 In the early 1990s, the City of Jackson began using the building as a City Hall.

-Realizing the need for a more efficient, functional facility, the City contracted with WTA Architects in 2002 to complete a study of several downtown buildings.
+Realizing the need for a more efficient, functional facility, the city contracted with WTA Architects in 2002 to complete a study of several downtown buildings.
 The feasibility study resulted in a recommendation to extensively renovate the interior and restore the exterior of the 51,000 square foot building.
 Voters supported the decision by approving a bond issue to fund the project.
 Once all departments were temporarily housed in other locations, the renovation project began.
-The interior underwent major renovations creating open, more efficient and flexible spaces.
+The interior underwent major renovations, creating open, more efficient, flexible spaces.
 New service counters were designed and systems furniture specified to create optimal function for each department.
-All services were upgraded and equipped with modern HVAC systems, new electrical and state of the art technology.
+All services were upgraded and equipped with modern HVAC systems, new electrical systems, and state of the art technology.

-The revitalized City Hall now provides a pleasant environment in which City staff and the public can undertake the business of the City.
+The revitalized City Hall now provides a pleasant environment all community members can enjoy.